fmorriso/Python-Gravity-Simulation-CodeHS/README.md

-# Python Gravity Simulation - CodeHS Python CSP - 7.5.2
+# Python Simulation - Bouncing Ball with Gravity  - CodeHS Python CSP - 7.5.2
 A simple Python program that simulates gravity acting on a ball.
 I augmented the original CodeHS code with some scaling based on device size using PyAutoGUI.